The Force Index Indicator: Identify Strength in Price Movements

-The Force Index appears below the main price chart as a histogram.
+The Force Index indicator appears below the main price chart as a histogram.
 How do we actually use it when trading?

 This suggests a downtrend is likely to persist.
 If price changes are not supported by volume, the intermediate-length EMA of the Force Index will flatten out.
 This will also happen if large volumes only see small price changes.
 A flattening out of the Force Index in this way suggests a reversal may be near.

 This is used to identify useful entry points according to the indications of the trend given by the 13-day EMA.
 When the 13-day EMA shows an uptrend, you are looking to buy.
 The timing of the entry is given by the 2-day EMA swinging into negative territory, which in theory shows us a pullback that is an attractive time to buy.

 When the 13-day EMA shows a downtrend, you are looking to sell.
 The sell signal is given by the 2-day EMA swinging above zero.

-The Force indicator can also be used as a tool for gaining insights into important turning points in the market.
+The Force Index indicator can also be used as a tool for gaining insights into important turning points in the market.
 When the 13-day EMA of the Force Index sets a new high, it confirms an uptrend (and new lows confirm a downtrend).

 For example, you could use a long-term and medium-term Moving Average Indicator to confirm what the Forex Index is saying about the market trend.
 Or you could use a volatility band indicator, such as Keltner Channels, to provide supplementary guidance on what to expect from the market.

 Of course, you can make separate downloads.
 An easy way to greatly expand the tools at your disposal with a single download is to install MetaTrader 4 Supreme Edition.

 MT4SE is a free, custom plug-in developed by market professionals, and Keltner Channels is just one of the many cutting-edge tools you gain with it.

-Demo trades use real market prices but are risk-free, so that you have the latitude to try out your strategies as often as you need.
+Demo trades use real market prices but without risking your capital, so that you have the latitude to try out your strategies as often as you need.
 Then, when you are confident in what you're doing, you can go ahead and use real money.

 The Forex Index is a quick and easy indicator that uses the price and volume information to help you make trading decisions.